 A cute little beep/clunk sounded as I clicked the fancy little button on my keychain and my car unlocked itself, I got in just as the first heavy drops splattered on my windshield.
 The Dark clouds had won the day and were celebrating by releasing their purchase upon the land.

-My drive along the freeway was uneventful with the windshield wipers not quit keeping time with the Christian music on my radio.
+My drive along the freeway was uneventful with the windshield wipers not quite keeping time with the Christian music on my radio.
 I used the voice activated blue tooth in my car, “Siri, remind me to call my new insurance company to ask about benefits.”

 “O.K. here’s your reminder….” her cheery response didn’t take the edge off of my frustration that my insurance wasn’t as good as my old job and my deductible would be big.